 Reusing child case types in different scenarios

 When you want to define a reusable part of a business process, consider a set of tasks that you can complete independently of your main business process, and that you can apply in different scenarios.
 Analyze a sample scenario in which a bank reviews various requests from customers.
 The requests might include issuing a duplicate credit card, filling in a complaint, and making a loan request.
 After a customer service representative (CSR) resolves each request, a customer receives a short survey to collect feedback.
 Collecting feedback is a separate process that includes creating a survey, sending an email to a customer, sending a reminder after a week without a reply, and then analyzing the customer's feedback.
 The collecting feedback process can be the same for many other business processes.
-By reusing child case types in different scenarios, you speed up application development and provide consistent experience for your customers.
+By reusing child case types in different scenarios, you speed up application development and provide a consistent experience for your customers.